1ahmedharris/docker-image-builder/README.md

 Builds a lightweight Docker image for the application.

 GitHub Actions CI/CD Workflow:
 Automates building, tagging, then pushing Docker images to AWS ECR.
+## Steps to Using Repository
 ## Clone Repository
 1. Clone the Repository
 git clone  https://github.com/1ahmedharris/Docker-Image-Builder.git